paulhtrott/FishingTackleTracker/README.md

 # Fishing Tackle Tracker #

 Fishing tackle tracking app that allows users to keep track of their fishing and boating supplies.

+# About Project #
+This is my first attempt at using and understanding Rails, Ruby and MVC.
+With Rails being my first web framework.

+# The Bad #
+I did not do much for testing, I had a hard enough time trying to learn Rails, Ruby and Web development at the same time.
+I do enjoy unit testing!
+My co-workers can attest to this.
+Please don't judge me by my personal projects :)